-Clara Pope Willoughby Centennial Professor in Criminal Justice and Chair of the Clinical and Administrative Leadership Concentration
+Clara Pope Willoughby Centennial Professor in Criminal Justice and Chair of the Administration and Policy Practice Concentration

 Dr. Lauderdale is also the principal investigator of the Institute for Organizational Excellence, which evolved from his long established research program assessing organizational functioning and effectiveness.
 Since 1975 he has worked with the State of Texas to develop tools and procedures to improve services of state agencies.
 This work is based on previous work that he had done in the Southwest, Mexico, and Europe.